Questionnaire to Determine Visual Impact Assessment (VIA) Level

 Use the following questions and subsequent score as a guide to help determine the appropriate level of VIA documentation.
 This questionnaire assists the VIA preparer (i.e. Landscape Architect) in estimating the probable visual impacts of a proposed project on the environment and in understanding the degree and breadth of the possible visual issues.
 The goal is to develop a suitable document strategy that is thorough, concise and defensible.

-Enter the project name and consider each of the ten questions below.
+Enter the project name and consider each of the twelve questions below.
 Select the response that most closely applies to the proposed project and corresponding number on the right side of the table.
-Points are automatically computed at the bottom of the table and the total score should be matched to one of the five groups of scores at the end of the questionnaire that include recommended levels of VIA study and associated annotated outlines (i.e., minor, moderate, advanced/complex).
+Points are automatically computed at the bottom of the table and the total score should be matched to one of the four groups of scores at the end of the questionnaire that include recommended levels of VIA study and associated annotated outlines (i.e., memo, standard, advanced ).

 This scoring system should be used as a preliminary guide and should not be used as a substitute for objective analysis on the part of the preparer.
 Although the total score may recommend a certain level of VIA document, circumstances associated with any one of the ten question-areas may indicate the need to elevate the VIA to a greater level of detail.
 For projects done by others on the State Highway System, the District Landscape Architect should be consulted when scoping the VIA level and provide concurrence on the level of analysis used.